 It is possible that the thesis has not yet been submitted.
 You will receive a separate email once the invitation has been accepted, indicating the thesis is ready to download.
 If you have already responded to the invitation to examine, and the email from the Examinations Office indicates that the thesis is ready to be downloaded, please contact the Examinations Office.

 - There is an error after I click submit or there is no acknowledgement that the form has been submitted.
 What do I do?

 You should see a final page acknowledging that it has been received.
 If not it could be because you have not completed one of the required questions.
 Errors in red text will indicate this at the top or bottom of the page and if you then answer those questions and click submit the form should be accepted.
 If the error is not resolved, please take a screenshot and email the Examinations Office with the student’s name and student number.

 - Will I receive payment for examining this thesis?

 Yes.
 To recognize the efforts of examiners, the University offers a small payment, and this amount is listed on the page where you submit your report.

 You will have the option of submitting payment details at the time of submitting your report.
 There is also the option of providing account details after submitting your report by returning and selecting the ‘Upload my Report or Provide Payment Details’ tab in TES.

 Receipt of payment into the nominated bank account you have provided is approximately 3-5 working days for an Australian bank account or for an overseas bank account, approximately 10 working days.
 The payment terms are longer where an ABN is provided to an organization.

-For some overseas bank accounts, a link to our financial services provider, Western Union, will be provided shortly after the receipt of the report.
+For some overseas bank accounts, a link to our financial services provider, Convera, will be provided shortly after the receipt of the report.